codelabspro/engine-guides/program-events.md

 The background node's DOMElement is being used in order to listen for `mousemove` events.
-It dispatches the locally received DOM UI event as a program event using the node's emit method. `this.emit(payload, event)` is a shorthand for `scene.getDispatch().dispatchUIEvent(Node.getLocation(), ev, payload)`.
+It dispatches the locally received DOM UI event as a program event using the node's emit method. `this.emit(event, payload)` is a shorthand for `scene.getDispatch().dispatchUIEvent(Node.getLocation(), ev, payload)`.